comery/Bamsnap-LRS/README.md

 - Larger DEL/DUP/INV/CNV-like records use a window based on the approximate SV length.
 - If `--padding` is supplied, the user-provided value overrides automatic padding.

-### VCF Highlights Track
+### VCF Highlight Track
-In `highlight` mode, a dedicated **VCF Highlights** track is drawn above the reads.
+When `highlight` mode is used, a dedicated **VCF Highlights** track is drawn above the reads:

-- The top SNP marker row shows target VCF positions.
-- Each sample gets REF/ALT rows or haplotype rows depending on genotype phasing information.
+- **SNP marker row**: Marks all VCF target sites in the displayed region
+- **Per-sample rows**: Each selected VCF sample is shown separately
-- Phased sites with `GT` using `|` and a `PS` tag are displayed as haplotype rows.
+- **Phased genotypes**: `GT` values using `|` together with a valid `PS` tag are rendered as haplotype rows (`sample h1`, `sample h2`, etc.)
-- REF/ALT bases use the same base colors as read mismatches.
-- Gray background blocks can indicate phase-set spans.
+- **Unphased genotypes**: Fall back to REF/ALT row semantics
+- **SNV colors**: Single-base REF/ALT or haplotype alleles are colored by base
+- **Phase-block background**: Sites sharing the same `PS` are connected by a colored backdrop; blocks from the same VCF sample share one hue, while haplotypes are distinguished by opacity

-### Read Coloring in Highlight Mode
+### Highlight-Aware Read Track
-Highlight mode changes the read display to make target-site linkage easier to see:
+In `highlight` mode, the read track is simplified to emphasize linkage across VCF target sites:

-- Bases at VCF target sites are colored by the observed read base.
+- **Target-site cells**: Bases aligned to VCF sites are colored by the actual read base, including both match and mismatch segments
-- Non-VCF mismatches are dimmed to pale gray.
-- Insertions are suppressed to reduce visual noise.
-- Deletions are drawn in muted gray.
-- Reads that do not overlap any highlighted VCF site are hidden by default.
+- **Muted non-target differences**: Mismatches, insertions, and deletions outside VCF target sites are drawn in the same gray as matches
+- **Haplotype block tinting**: If a read is uniquely consistent with one haplotype at distinguishing phased sites, the read body over that phase block is tinted using the same sample-level block color and haplotype opacity
-- Reads are sorted by their observed base signature across target sites by default.
+- **Read filtering/sorting**: Reads are filtered to those overlapping target sites and sorted by target-site signature by default

 ### Coordinate Axis
 - Genomic position labels with thousands separators